 Tsinghua SEM has seven departments: Accounting; Economics; Finance; Innovation, Entrepreneurship and Strategy; Leadership and Organization Management; Management Science and Engineering; and Marketing.
 Together, these cover four first-level disciplines of theoretical economics, applied economics, business administration, and management science and engineering.
 It also houses the Secretariat of the China National MBA Education Supervisory Committee.

-As of September 2022, Tsinghua SEM has 157 full-time faculty members, and another four members hired by both Tsinghua Shenzhen International Graduate School (Innovation Management Area) and Tsinghua SEM Shenzhen Campus.
+As of September 2023, Tsinghua SEM has 150 full-time faculty members, and another six members hired by both Tsinghua Shenzhen International Graduate School (Innovation Management Area) and Tsinghua SEM Shenzhen Campus.
 In addition, Tsinghua SEM hires various honorary professors, adjunct professors, and visiting professors, including those of management practice.

 Tsinghua SEM has an educational philosophy with an international vision and first-class facilities that attract international students from all over the world.
 It has signed student exchange agreements with more than 100 well-known higher education institutions, and sends students on various programs to study abroad every year.